-Inside Hilarie Burton and Jeffrey Dean Morgan's Private Marriage
+Inside Hilarie Burton and Jeffrey Dean Morgan's Incredibly Private Marriage - E!
+Online

-Celebrity couples tend to fall into two camps.
+Celebrity couples tend to fall into one of two camps.

-There are the public and very online pairs that roast each other on social media, work through marriage problems on their podcasts and take to YouTube to divulge their origin stories.
-They talk about date nights and their partner's penchant for buying flowers just because or leaving love notes in the medicine cabinet.
+There are the public and very online pairs that roast each other on social media, work through marriage problems on their shared podcasts and take to YouTube to divulge their origin stories.
+They talk about mandatory date nights and their partner's penchant for buying flowers just because or leave love notes in the medicine cabinet.
+It's all very sweet and gives us a reason to comment #goalssssss and instruct our significant others to step up their game.

 And then there are those who feel they've turned over a certain portion of their private lives to fans and that their relationship is the one thing that they can keep to themselves.
 They rarely offer personal anecdotes in interviews, shut down any line of questioning that could lead to their romance and wouldn't dare subject themselves to a shared red carpet stroll.

-Save for a few public displays of Instagram-ing and the occasional joint step-and-repeat, Hilarie Burton and Jeffrey Dean Morgan fit squarely into category number two.
-Before they revealed in 2010 that they had welcomed their first child, son Gus, now 9, no one had any idea One Tree Hill's Peyton Sawyer was even dating Denny Duquette from Grey's Anatomy.
+Save for a few public displays of Instagram-ing, the occasional joint step-and-repeat and their pandemic-era AMC series Friday Night in With the Morgans, Hilarie Burton and Jeffrey Dean Morgan fit squarely into category number two.
+Before they revealed in 2010 that they had welcomed their first child, son Gus, no one had any idea One Tree Hill's Peyton Sawyer was even dating Denny Duquette from Grey's Anatomy.

-And up until a few weeks ago, when the couple released a few select photos from their intimate, early October vows, everyone had kinda assumed The Walking Dead's Negan had already quietly married his love of a decade.
+And up until fall 2019, when the couple released a few select photos from their intimate, early October vows, everyone had kinda assumed The Walking Dead's Negan had already quietly married his love of a decade.

-At some point in 2014, a rumor began that the duo, who'd taken to using husband and wife as pet names, had gotten secretly hitched.
-And the premise seemed reasonable enough that everyone just ran with it, including the 53-year-old and his future bride, 37.
-"For years, publications have reported that we got married in 2014 or 2015 and that I've been married and divorced before," she wrote in her Instagram reveal.
+At some point in 2014, a rumor began that the duo, who'd taken to using "husband" and "wife" as pet names, had gotten secretly hitched.

+And the premise seemed reasonable enough that everyone just ran with it, including the 57-year-old and his future bride, marking her 41st birthday July 1.
+"For years, publications have reported that we got married in 2014 or 2015 and that I've been married and divorced before," she wrote in her Instagram wedding reveal.
 "All untrue.
 But WE knew our truth.
 So it felt silly to try and correct anything."

 Basically, it's hard to be 100 percent certain just what is going on in their lives at any given moment.
-And that's just the way the new Mr. and Mrs. Morgan like it.
+And that's just the way Mr. and Mrs. Morgan like it.

-Since that first did-not-see-that-coming reveal that they were together and already parents, the twosome have gotten a bit less cagey about their coupling.
+Since the first did-not-see-that-coming reveal that they were together and already parents, the twosome have gotten a bit less cagey about their coupling.
 Or, perhaps, it's just that Morgan has gotten a little worse about holding back his joy.
 Either way, the pair tend to share just enough to let us know we should be jealous of their union.

-For instance, there's their holiday tradition of watching Les Misérables, one Burton admits Morgan doesn't love, but indulges anyway.
+For instance, there's the holiday tradition of watching Les Misérables, one Burton admits Morgan doesn't love, but indulges anyway.

-"My family watches the same two movies every Christmas and it kills my husband," she shard with Us Weekly last November.
+"My family watches the same two movies every Christmas and it kills my husband," she shared with Us Weekly in 2018.
 "He likes the Die Hard of it all.
 We can definitely fit Die Hard in, and then Les Mis.
 My son is obsessed with Les Mis.
 My whole family is obsessed with Les Mis, and poor Jeffrey is just like, 'I don't understand why they're singing, like why are they singing?'"

 And who didn't melt a little when Burton revealed she was wearing a shirt with Morgan's likeness on it so that Dad was "here to represent" during then-infant daughter George's nap time?